What’s My Business Worth?

 It’s Not Meant for You

-The content you see online around valuation is targeted to businesses larger than yours – at least for most of us business owners.
+The content you see online around valuation is targeted to businesses larger than yours – at least for most small business owners.
 Over 90% of businesses in the US fall into one of these two categories:

 - They are “non-employers” (meaning they have no employees other than the owner).